-Should the MSYSA RM Committee and/or MSYSA Legal Counsel deem that an alleged violation of any provision of the MSYSA Athlete and Participant Safety Program is supported, the Covered Adult who is alleged to have violated the MSYSA Athlete and Participant Safety Program will receive written notification in the form of an adverse action letter.
+Should the MSYSA PS Committee and/or MSYSA Legal Counsel deem that an alleged violation of any provision of the MSYSA Athlete and Participant Safety Program is supported, the Covered Adult who is alleged to have violated the MSYSA Athlete and Participant Safety Program will receive written notification in the form of an adverse action letter.
 An adverse action letter may include a temporary or permanent disqualification, a suspension, a removal from future assignments, or other remedial action (e.g., probation) that impacts participation.
 Notwithstanding the foregoing, MSYSA reserves the right to require additional training (e.g., SafeSport-certified training) on the part of any participant at any time.

 The Covered Adult has the right to an appeal hearing before the MSYSA Board of Directors.
-The adverse action letter from the MSYSA RM Committee will include instructions on how to appeal the decision made by the MSYSA RM Committee.
+The adverse action letter from the MSYSA PS Committee will include instructions on how to appeal the decision made by the MSYSA PS Committee.
 The Covered Adult has ten (10) calendar days from the receipt of the adverse action letter to submit an appeal in writing to the MSYSA State Office.

-Once the adverse action letter from the RM Committee is received by the Covered Adult, that individual must submit a written notice of appeal to the MSYSA Board of Directors addressed to the MSYSA State Office.
+Once the adverse action letter from the PS Committee is received by the Covered Adult, that individual must submit a written notice of appeal to the MSYSA Board of Directors addressed to the MSYSA State Office.
 The written notice of appeal must be received by the MSYSA State Office within ten (10) calendar days from the receipt of the adverse action letter.
 The individual forfeits all rights to appeal if a written request of appeal is not received by the MSYSA State Office within the allotted time period.

 The appeal hearing date will be established at the discretion of MSYSA Board of Directors.
-No members of the MSYSA Board of Directors, except the MSYSA President, who serves as an ex-officio member, will serve on the MSYSA Risk Management Committee.
+No members of the MSYSA Board of Directors, except the MSYSA President, who serves as an ex-officio member, will serve on the MSYSA Participant Safety Committee.
 The Covered Adult may send materials to the MSYSA State Office to be reviewed by the MSYSA Board of Directors before his or her hearing date.
 All materials must be received 5 (five) business days before his or her hearing date.
-All MSYSA Board of Directors in a private session and the decision will be relayed in written form to the individual no later than 10 business days from the date of the meeting.
+All MSYSA Board of Directors present at the meeting may vote.
+A vote will be taken by the MSYSA Board of Directors in a private session and the decision will be relayed in written form to the individual no later than 10 business days from the date of the meeting.